arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/patch_update_multiple_documents.md

 in the result.

 @RESTDESCRIPTION
-Replaces multiple documents in the specified collection with the ones in the body, the replaced documents are specified by the *_key* attributes in the body documents.
+Partially updates documents, the documents to update are specified by the *_key* attributes in the body objects.
+The body of the request must contain a JSON array of document updates with the attributes to patch (the patch documents).
+All attributes from the patch documents will be added to the existing documents if they do not yet exist, and overwritten in the existing documents if they do exist there.

+Setting an attribute value to *null* in the patch documents will cause a value of *null* to be saved for the attribute by default.

 If *ignoreRevs* is *false* and there is a *_rev* attribute in a document in the body and its value does not match the revision of